 Using Tools and Software to Support Continuity Planning

 The right software can make it easier to manage, test, and update your continuity plan.
-While many SMBs rely on simple tools like shared documents and cloud storage, dedicated continuity platforms can add structure and oversight.
+Many SMBs rely on shared documents and cloud storage, but dedicated continuity platforms can add structure.

 Useful features include: